 Your doctor may recommend this test instead of a colonoscopy.
 He'll use a slender tube to look inside your rectum and the bottom part of your colon.
 The tube has a light and a camera, and it shows polyps and cancer.
 If your doctor says this is the right test for you, you should get one every 5 years.

 Fecal Blood Tests

 The fecal occult blood test and fecal immunochemical test can show whether you have blood in your stool, which can be a sign of cancer.
-You give three small samples of your stool to the doctor to study.
-You may not need one of these tests the same year you have a colonoscopy or sigmoidoscopy.
-Doctors recommend them every 3 years.
+You give two or three small samples of your stool to the doctor to study.
+Doctors typically recommend these tests every year.
+If your samples show signs of blood, you may need a colonoscopy.

 A new test called Cologuard looks for blood or suspicious DNA in your stool sample.
 The test is very accurate at finding colon cancer, but if it does, you still need to follow up with a colonoscopy.